 From its inception, the Company has devoted substantially all its efforts to organizational activities, raising capital, building infrastructure, developing intellectual property and conducting product development.
 The Company's operations have been financed primarily through the issuance of convertible preferred stock.
 The Company's ultimate success depends on the outcome of its research and development activities.
 Since inception, the Company has incurred losses and negative cash flows from operations as it has expended significant resources in research and development and other activities.
 These activities have resulted in losses from operations, which are expected to continue for the foreseeable future, and an accumulated deficit.
 The Company will require additional financing to continue its research and development activities and fund operations to meet its business plan.
-As of December 31, 2019, the Company had an accumulated deficit of \$7.2 million and cash and cash equivalents of \$8.9 million.
+As of December 31, 2020, the Company had an accumulated deficit of \$44.9 million and cash and cash equivalents of \$241.7 million.

 The Company intends to raise additional capital through public or private equity offerings or debt financings or other capital sources, which may include strategic collaborations or other arrangements with third parties.
 If the Company fails to obtain necessary capital when needed on acceptable terms, or at all, it could force the Company to delay, limit, reduce or terminate its product development programs, commercialization efforts or other operations.
-In May 2020, the Company completed a second closing of its Series A convertible preferred stock financing at a price per share of \$1.00 for net proceeds of \$10 million.
-In June 2020, the Company completed its Series B convertible preferred stock financing at a price per share of \$4.92 for net proceeds of \$170.2 million.
-In December 2020, the Company completed a portion of its first closing of Series C convertible preferred stock financing at a price per share of \$12.58 for net proceeds of \$133 million.
-In January 2021, the Company completed the remainder of its first closing of Series C convertible preferred stock financing at a price per share of \$12.58 for net proceeds of \$7.5 million.
-Additionally, in January 2021, the Company issued and sold an additional 397,576 shares of Series C convertible preferred stock, at the same terms as the first closing, for net proceeds of \$5.0 million.
-Based upon the Company's current operating plan, management believes that the Company's existing cash and cash equivalents as of December 31, 2019, plus the net proceeds from its (i) second closing of Series A convertible preferred stock financing in May 2020, (ii) closing of its Series B convertible preferred stock financing in June 2020 and (iii) closing of its Series C convertible preferred stock financing in December 2020 and January 2021, is sufficient to support operations for at least the next 12 months following issuance of these financial statements.
-Management expects to continue to incur losses and negative cash flows from operations for at least the next several year
+During the first quarter of 2021, the Company issued and sold an additional 4.2 million shares of Series C convertible preferred stock, at the same terms as the first closing, for net proceeds of \$52.5 million.
+Based upon the Company's current operating plan, management believes that the Company's existing cash and cash equivalents as of December 31, 2020, plus the net proceeds from its closing of the additional Series C convertible preferred stock financings during the first quarter of 2021, is sufficient to support operations for at least the next 12 months following issuance of these consolidated financial statements.
+Management expects to continue to incur losses and negative cash flows from operations for at least the next several years.